Policies and Communications for service incidents

 How do I find out about major service incidents?

-If the Service health dashboard is not available, the status of Dynamics 365 Customer Engagement can be reviewed at the backup status site.
+If the Service health dashboard is not available, the status of model-driven apps in Dynamics 365 can be reviewed at the backup status site.

 You can see the Service incident marked as Service restored in your Microsoft 365 service health page.
 To learn how to get to the Microsoft 365 service health page, see View the status of your services.

-When there is a major service incident that impacts multiple customers, the Customer Engagement team publishes a post-incident report (PIR) after 5 business days to the Microsoft 365 Service health dashboard.
+When there is a major service incident that impacts multiple customers, the Dynamics 365 team publishes a post-incident report (PIR) after 5 business days to the Microsoft 365 Service health dashboard.
 This report summarizes the following details about the incident:

 - User Experience